shoproizoshlo/bd-cake-react/README.md

 # Birdhday Cake

-This is an interactiev virtual candle that resposnds to microphone blowing, featiring an animation of a gradual disaperance upon blow activaltion.
+This interactive virtual candle responds to microphone blowing, featuring an animation of a gradual disappearance upon blow activation.

 ## Table of contents